There are many misconceptions about ear wax. Here are a few things that you may not know.

 2. Ear Wax Is Your Body’s Natural Defence Mechanism

 Ear wax performs a valuable function.
 It prevents dust, dirt and other foreign bodies from reaching the inner ear.
-Without ear wax our ears would be more vulnerable to infection and inflammation.
+Without wax, our ears would be more vulnerable to infection and inflammation.
 It even acts as an insect repellant, because it contains acids that they find unpleasant.

-Ear wax acts not only as a physical barrier, but it also has antibacterial and anti-fungal qualities.
-Richard Rosenfeld from Long Island Hospital identified these when he wrote his guidelines for ear wax removal in 2008.
+Ear wax acts not only as a physical barrier but also has antibacterial and anti-fungal qualities.
+Richard Rosenfeld from Long Island Hospital identified these when he wrote his guidelines for wax removal in 2008.

 Dr Rosenfeld also suggests that warm water is just as effective as over the counter remedies for removing ear wax.
 A few drops of water at body temperature may be able to help loosen stubborn wax.
 It may be that the warm water from your shower is enough to dissolve and loosen ear wax.
+This is also helpful when it comes to removing wax from a baby’s ears.
 However, this should not be accompanied by prodding or poking which can have the opposite effect.

-5. Ear Wax Naturally Disappears of its Own Accord
+5. It Naturally Disappears of its Own Accord

 6. Causes of Ear Wax Build Up

-7. Ear Wax Varies Depending on Where You’re From
+7. It Varies Depending on Where You’re From

 One unusual fact about ear wax is that it varies depending on your ethnic origin!
-Monell Research Center identified that, like sweat, ear wax varies between races.
-Some have ear wax that is dry and crumbly whilst in others, it is wet and sticky.
+Monell Research Center identified that, like sweat, wax varies between races.
+For some, it is dry and crumbly whilst in others, it is wet and sticky.
 The latter is more likely to occur in those with European or African ancestry.